jirihnidek/daemon/README.md

       -p --pid_file  filename   PID file used by daemonized app

 When you will run `./bin/daemon` with parameter `--daemon` or `-d`, then it will become real UNIX daemon.
+But this is not the way, how UNIX daemons are started nowdays.
+Some init scripts or service files are used for this purpose.